rei/rei-cedar-docs/docs/components/headings/README.md

 ## Usage

-The **CdrText** component allows for styling any html element with available text styles.
+The **CdrText** component allows for styling any HTML element with available text styles.
 Visual style and semantic meaning are managed independently by providing:

 - Element to the `tag` prop
 - Style to the `modifier` prop